Photo by Diliff

 The Czech Dining Experience

-- La Degustation Bohême Bourgeoise (the most celebrated restaurant in the Czech Republic — the Michelin-starred Czech gastronomy, the finest tasting menu in Prague, and the most historically researched Czech cuisine in the world: the extraordinary research into the extraordinary pre-1918 Austro-Hungarian Czech cookbook tradition)
+• La Degustation Bohême Bourgeoise — the most celebrated restaurant in the Czech Republic: Michelin-starred Czech gastronomy, the city’s leading tasting menu, and cooking built on deep research into the pre-1918 Austro-Hungarian Czech cookbook tradition

-- Café Savoy (the most beautiful café in Prague — the extraordinary 1893 neo-Renaissance interior, the extraordinary painted ceiling, and the extraordinary Czech breakfast palačinky (the most important Czech breakfast pancakes))
+• Café Savoy — the prettiest café in Prague, with an 1893 neo-Renaissance interior, painted ceiling, and Czech breakfast palačinky (the essential Czech breakfast pancakes)

 Prague Beer Culture

-- U Zlatého Tygra (“The Golden Tiger”) — the most authentic beer hall in Prague, the extraordinary local clientele, and the extraordinary Václav Havel regular table (the most historically significant pub table in Czech history)
+• U Zlatého Tygra (“The Golden Tiger”) — the most authentic beer hall in Prague, with a fiercely local clientele and Václav Havel’s regular table, the most historically significant pub table in Czech history

-- Pivovarský dům — the most interesting brewery-pub in Prague, the extraordinary house-brewed beers (the extraordinary nettle beer, the extraordinary banana beer, and the extraordinary coffee beer — the most experimental Czech brewery)
+• Pivovarský dům — the most experimental brewery-pub in the city, with house-brewed nettle beer, banana beer, and coffee beer

-- Lokál Hamburk — the finest tankové pivo (the extraordinary fresh tank beer) and the extraordinary Czech pub food
+• Lokál Hamburk — top-tier tankové pivo (fresh tank beer) and proper Czech pub food

 FAQ

 Is Prague too crowded for tourists in 2026?
-The extraordinary Old Town Square and Charles Bridge remain the most crowded tourist sites in Central Europe (the extraordinary 9–16 million annual visitors — the most visited Central European city after Vienna) but the extraordinary 5-minute walk rule applies: the extraordinary Vyšehrad (the most atmospheric alternative to Prague Castle — the extraordinary 10th-century fortress overlooking the extraordinary Vltava, the extraordinary Josef Myslbek sculptures in the extraordinary Slavín Cemetery (the most important cemetery in the Czech Republic — the graves of Antonín Dvořák and Bedřich Smetana)), the extraordinary Vinohrady (the most beautiful residential neighborhood in Prague — the extraordinary Art Nouveau apartment buildings, the extraordinary local café culture, and the extraordinary freedom from tourism), and the extraordinary Žižkov (the extraordinary TV Tower with the extraordinary David Černý crawling babies — the most unusual public art in Prague) all provide the most authentic Prague experience away from the extraordinary crowds.
+Old Town Square and Charles Bridge remain the most crowded tourist sites in Central Europe — Prague draws 9–16 million annual visitors, second only to Vienna among Central European cities — but the 5-minute walk rule applies.
+Vyšehrad, the 10th-century fortress overlooking the Vltava, is the best alternative to Prague Castle, with Josef Myslbek’s sculptures and the Slavín Cemetery, the most important cemetery in the Czech Republic and resting place of Antonín Dvořák and Bedřich Smetana.
+Vinohrady, Prague’s handsomest residential neighborhood, offers Art Nouveau apartment buildings, local café culture, and near-total freedom from tourism.
+And Žižkov has the TV Tower with David Černý’s crawling babies, the strangest public art in the city.
+All three deliver an authentic Prague well away from the crowds.

 When is the best time to visit Prague?
-May–June (the extraordinary spring — the extraordinary 20–25°C, the extraordinary lilac in the extraordinary monastery gardens, and the extraordinary Prague Spring International Music Festival (the most important classical music festival in Central Europe — the extraordinary Smetana Hall concerts, the extraordinary Villa Bertramka (the extraordinary Mozart residence in Prague — the most important Mozart address outside Vienna and Salzburg))) and September–October (the extraordinary autumn — the extraordinary golden light on the extraordinary Baroque buildings, the extraordinary mushroom season (the extraordinary Czech mushroom culture — the most passionate mushroom-foraging culture in Central Europe, the extraordinary weekend forays to the extraordinary Bohemian forests), and the extraordinary lower prices (30–40% below the extraordinary July peak)).
-December: the extraordinary Christmas markets (the extraordinary Old Town Square Christmas Market — the most beautiful Christmas market in Central Europe, the most photographed Christmas market in the world).
+May–June: spring temperatures of 20–25°C, lilac blooming in the monastery gardens, and the Prague Spring International Music Festival — the most important classical music festival in Central Europe, with concerts in Smetana Hall and at Villa Bertramka, Mozart’s Prague residence and his most important address outside Vienna and Salzburg.
+September–October: golden autumn light on the Baroque façades, mushroom season (Czechs are Central Europe’s most passionate mushroom foragers, heading out on weekend forays to the Bohemian forests), and prices 30–40% below the July peak.
+December brings the Old Town Square Christmas Market, the most photographed Christmas market in the world and the standout of the Central European season.